Can You Take a Loan for Legal Fees? Getting Money for Your Lawsuit

 You should ensure that the moneylender is licensed before agreeing to the loan as they are required to comply with the Moneylenders Act and other laws.
 Unlicensed moneylenders, or more commonly known as loansharks, do not comply with the law and may charge exorbitant interest rates or harass you to recover the loan.

-More information about borrowing from licensed moneylenders can be found here.
+More information about borrowing from licensed moneylenders can be found in our other article.

 Borrowing from your lawyer

-The Legal Profession Act, which governs legal professionals including lawyers in Singapore, does not outright prohibit lawyers from lending money to their clients for lawsuits.
+The Legal Profession Act, which governs legal professionals including lawyers in Singapore, does not outrightly prohibit lawyers from lending money to their clients for lawsuits.

 However, it is uncommon for lawyers to do so as this may conflict with the lawyer’s duty to act objectively in their clients’ best interests.